Local Dentists. Personalised Dental Care.

 • Oats or porridge (cooled):

-Scrambled eggs are soft and high in protein, making them suitable after the first 24–48 hours of recovery.
+Scrambled eggs are soft and high in protein, making them a suitable option after the first 24–48 hours of recovery.
 They’re easy to chew gently and can be a helpful option as you transition to more solid foods.

 • Smoothies (without seeds or straws):